State Checklist

 -Manuel Antonio - Fantastic beach (and you'll not hear me say that often) incredible wildlife and probably one of the most beautiful places I've ever been.

 -Tortuguero - Miles of canals, monkeys, iguanas, cayman, crocodiles, snakes and lots more.
 Great for wildlife.
 Not so great for hiking.
-Everything is by boat or canoe, with the exception of one small
+Everything is by boat or canoe, with the exception of one small island we hit on our way out of town.

 -Poas Volcano - a little different than Arenol, this volcano is full of toxic gas and not lava.
 Its in an indent rather than a cone.
 Pretty amazing though to look down at a volcano.